Configuration

 To enable FIPS 140-2 validated mode

-1. Tick the box Enable FIPS mode
+1. Select Enable FIPS mode

+2. Click Convert appliance into FIPS mode.
 The system will now display a confirmation dialog that outlines the conversion process.

 3. Confirm that the appliance is irreversibly converted to FIPS mode.
+The conversion process begins.

 4. Log out of the UI and log in again to have the FIPS mode validation label displayed.